chisaipete/flow/README.md

 - To generate coverage report: `coverage html --omit="*/venv*"`
 - View report by opening: `./htmlcov/index.html`
 - You'll need to provide credentials for each piece of the flow to work
-    + Gmail will require an app password: https://support.google.com/accounts/answer/185833
-    + Trello will require oauth tokens
+    + Oauth tokens will be used for most authetication
 - These credentials should be stored in *.cred files in the `credentials` directory
 - Also, in a Windows terminal, you may encounter issues when echoing unicode characters for debug purposes, so execute the following: `chcp 65001`